Satya-Gogia/CLI-data-analyzer-with-stats-and-argparse/README.md

 ## Sample Data

-A `sample.csv` is included so you can test the tool immediately after cloning.
+A `sample.csv` is included so you can test the tool immediately after cloning